Information on absences and attendance

 Our advice on absences is to consider whether an employer would deem it a reasonable excuse.

-This list is not exhaustive and other circumstances affecting attendance will be considered by the Undergraduate Support Manager and the Senior Tutor.
+This list is not exhaustive and other circumstances affecting attendance will be considered by the Postgraduate Support Manager and the MA Director.

 |What to do if you're absent?||

 What to do if you’re going to be absent from a seminar?

 Please note, if you self-certify for more than two seminars per module, you will need to provide medical, or equivalent, evidence.
 Without this evidence, your absences will be marked as unauthorised.

 What action will be taken if you're absent from seminars without informing the department?